Chapter 4

 Pleasing Eku came the melodic call of the fish eagle.

-A hand went to his chest when he looked at the oval of laza above the pond.
+His hand went to his chest when he saw in the laza oval above the pond a circling pair.

 White crown, throat and tail, everything else dark brown, except the wicked beak and massive, curved talons of yellow.